foam-framework/foam/tutorial/1-concepts.md

 ## Reactive Programming

+FOAM has fast support for reactive programming, which is a spreadsheet-like computation that abstracts the details of dataflow, saving the programmer from the burden of event handlers, callbacks and manual data binding.

-FOAM has very rich support for reactive programming.
-This is event-driven, with minimal overhead.
-It does no dirty checking; instead, updates ripple through the data model, updating further parts of the model, or the views.
+FOAM's reactive programming support is event-driven, and therefore has minimal overhead.
+It does not do dirty checking; instead, updates ripple through the data model, which trigger further updates, and so on.

 There are one-way and two-way binding functions, plus variants of each that adapt the values with a function while binding them. (`Events.follow` and `.link`, and `.map` and `.relate`, respectively.)